KilledByAPixel/ZzFX/README.md

 # How to Use

 * Download from github or use `npm install zzfx`
-* Import ZZFX as a module with using `import {ZZFX, zzfx} from './ZzFX.js'` or paste the code from [ZzFXMicro.min.js](https://github.com/KilledByAPixel/ZzFX/blob/master/ZzFXMicro.min.js)
+* Import ZZFX as a module with using `import {ZZFX, zzfx} from './ZzFX.js'`
+* Or paste the code from [ZzFXMicro.min.js](https://github.com/KilledByAPixel/ZzFX/blob/master/ZzFXMicro.min.js)
 * To play a sound just call zzfx(), something like `zzfx(...[,,,,.1,,,,9])`
 * Use [the ZzFX sound designer web app](https://killedbyapixel.github.io/ZzFX) to create new sounds.